storj/docs/app/node/commercial-node/dashboard/page.md

 STORJ_DEBUG_ADDR=127.0.0.1:6000
 ```

 Visit 127.0.0.1:6000 for an overview page of monitoring capabilities.
-More specifically the `/metrics` endpoint can be view for more specific overview of what is available
+More specifically, the `/metrics` endpoint can be viewed for a more specific overview of what is available

 ### Prometheus configuration

-Next create a `prometheus.yaml` configured to scrape the Storage nodes in your network.
+Next, create a `prometheus.yaml` configured to scrape the Storage nodes in your network.

 List each Storage Node's debug address and port as targets.